 If you experience any unexplained symptoms after ingesting sea buckthorn oil or applying it to your skin, stop using it.
 Make sure to speak to your doctor if your symptoms persist.

 Sea buckthorn oil is generally considered safe.
 Still, long-term safety and dosage studies are limited.
 Some people may experience digestive symptoms or joint pain when using it.

 Sea buckthorn oil is a popular alternative remedy for a variety of ailments.

-It is rich in many nutrients and may improve the health of your skin, liver and heart.
-It may also help protect against diabetes and aid your immune system.
+It is rich in many nutrients and may improve the health of your skin, immune system, liver, and heart.
+It may also help protect against diabetes and even certain types of cancer.

 Sea buckthorn oil has been used in traditional medicine for thousands of years and appears to have very few side effects.
 All the same, it may be best to consult your doctor before adding it to your routine.